-Alcatel-Lucent found its calling: supplying high-tech equipment for telecommunications networks.
-The company's core network products unit sells network switching and transmission systems for wireline and wireless networks, terrestrial and submarine optical systems, microwave radio products, and fixed-access gear.
-Its software and services division develops applications for IP television, digital payment, messaging, and mobile communications, while services range from application and systems integration to managed services and maintenance.
-Alcatel-Lucent's enterprise division provides corporate and government clients with unified communications systems, data networking gear, and contact center systems.
+Alcatel-Lucent makes equipment that facilitate communications networks around the world.
+The company's core network products unit makes network switching and transmission systems for wireline and wireless networks, terrestrial and submarine optical systems, microwave radio products, and fixed-access gear.
+Its access segment focuses on wireless and fixed access equipment for broadband services that provide systems with high-speed and high capacity.
+It provides customers with services ranging from application and systems integration to managed services and maintenance.
+In April 2015, Alcatel-Lucent accepted a $16.6 billion purchase offer from Nokia.

 In April 2015 Alcatel-Lucent accepted a buyout offer from Nokia, another large telecommunications equipment maker.
 The $16.6 billion deal, expected to be completed in early 2016, would create the world's second biggest telecom equipment company behind Sweden-based Ericsson.
 Both Nokia and Alcatel-Lucent, based in France, have seen brighter days, but their combined $27 billion in revenue should provide them with the resources to compete against Ericsson, Huawei, Cisco, ZTE, and Samsung.

 Alcatel-Lucent’s access segment generates 54% of the company’s revenue with the rest coming from the core networks segment.
 The wireless business in the access segment accounts for 35% of the company’s overall sales.
 The next highest revenue producer is the IP routing business in the core networking segment with 18%.

 Based in Paris, France, Alcatel-Lucent has operations around the world.
 The company operates Bells Labs in New Jersey.
 The biggest source of sales for Alcatel-Lucent is the North America with 44%, followed by Europe with 23%, and the Asia-Pacific region with 20%.